 I thought about ending this with some kind of aphorismic line like, “So, why did Eminem die?
 Easy, he couldn’t kill himself” as a tribute to this oddly-relevant Old Man Murray article and a callback to the karmic load that’s been accruing since the half-aborted Encore.
-“He brought it on himself!” and all that… While I wouldn’t have written the above if I didn’t firmly believe that he had, in fact, sealed his own fate (slowly over time and indelibly by betting everything on Recovery), we would be remiss if we did not reflect on our own role in Eminem’s passing.
+“He brought it on himself!” and all that… While I wouldn’t have written the above if I didn’t believe that he’d sealed his own fate (slowly over time and indelibly by betting everything on Recovery), we’d be remiss if we didn’t reflect on our own role in Eminem’s passing.

 For better or worse, Marshall Mathers has always been, to different degrees and in various ways, aware of his audience’s perceptions of him.
 Recovery was for the fans he felt he had let down.
 He wanted to be loved again.
 That he offered up an album I hope I have proved is at least objectively stupid in order to accomplish that is perhaps less important than the fact that he was listening at all.
 We could’ve told him this album sucks too.
 We didn’t.
 We stood by as he buried his face in the dried up tits of past conquests and cheered when he started motorboating them.
 “Dude is gettin’ LAID!” we were impressed to note.
 We were as thoughtlessly rabid in our desire to declare “Shady’s back!” as he was rabidly thoughtless in his desire to be back.
 He was lost before this (recall his frank admission of wavering faith in rap being able to redeem him on Relpase’s “Beautiful”).
 Can we really blame him for latching onto some positivity when he finally found it after years of turmoil?

-We could’ve held out for a narrative misadventure as funny as “Brain Damage,” an opening couplet as dazzling as “I murder a rhyme one word at a time, you never / heard of a mind as perverted as mine” (MMLP‘s “I’m Back”), a five-syllable rhyme as jaw-dropping as “heterophobic” and “genitals bulgin’” (“Criminal”), or just some freakin’ subtlety of any kind.
+We could’ve held out for a narrative misadventure as funny as “Brain Damage,” an opening couplet as dazzling as “I murder a rhyme one word at a time.
+You never / heard of a mind as perverted as mine” (MMLP‘s “I’m Back”), a five-syllable rhyme as jaw-dropping as “heterophobic” and “genitals bulgin’” (“Criminal”), or just some freakin’ subtlety of any kind.
 (Revisiting the relaxed, silken flow of SSLP-era material wouldn’t hurt either.)
-Instead, we settled for him spasmodically screaming in the third-person about his Legacy and how he’s married to The Game and The Industry (as if they’re real).
+Instead, we settled for him spasmodically screaming in the third-person about his Legacy and how he’s married to The Game and The Industry as if they were far more than concepts.

 I’m not saying there should’ve been a boycott or anything like that.
 I know it’s inevitable that an Eminem album is going to sell millions of copies.
 However, Encore and Relapse both sold millions and he was still ashamed of them because people were disappointed.
 Recovery was celebrated.
-We may not deserve it, but we have sway with him.
+For all his audience antagonism in the content of his lyrics, when it comes to the overall quality of the music, he seems to be sensitive to our reactions.
 We blew it here, folks.

 I’ve always wondered how Eminem might’ve turned out if that hadn’t happened.
 Maybe he wouldn’t have become so ubiquitous so quickly, allowing him a chance to mold a less reactionary identity at a more natural pace.
 The attention he received might’ve been less overwhelmingly widespread, but more encouraging and sympathetic to his unique talents and specific goals for MMLP—one of which was, ironically, to definitively establish that he was not a pop star.
 He didn’t want to be “pigeonholed” or have to “top on ‘My Name Is’” (“The Way I Am”).
 Did these record execs listen to the album’s lyrics?
 Did they even look at the song titles?
 There were already tracks called “The Way I Am,” “I’m Back,” “Marshall Mathers,” and “Remember Me?”—the first of which proved to be quite serviceable as a smash hit single.
 That’s already too much introductory material.
 A singles run of “Who Knew,” “The Way I Am,” and “Stan” would’ve been a near-perfect distillation of purpose.
 The album was going to be huge with or without a sequel to “My Name Is.”